I read in Wikipedia this morning that there’s a pattern to the parity of flight numbers.

 I never noticed this.
 I could see how it might be a useful convention.
 It would mean that your outbound and in return flight numbers would have opposite parity.
 That might help keep them straight.

-I have coming up, so I wanted to see if the rule holds for my flights.
+I have a flight coming up, so I wanted to see if the rule holds for my flights.
 But I’m traveling northwest.
 The rule couldn’t apply since the north component would say the number should be even, and the west component would say the number should be odd.

 Next I looked back on some past trips.
 When I flew from Houston to Boston a few weeks ago, headed north and east, my flight number was odd, contradicting the rule.
 But on the way back I flew west from Boston to Chicago, and south from Chicago to Houston.
 Both of these flight numbers were also odd, in accordance with the rule.